decasia/ethnographic-methods-2018/ethnographic methods syllabus.md

 ### Week 4 - Contradictions

 #### Feb.
 26 - Double Consciousness
+- Du Bois, W.E.B.
+2007.
+Of Our Spiritual Strivings.
+In The Souls of Black Folk.
+7-14.
+Oxford: Oxford University Press.
 - Fanon, Frantz.
 2008.
 Black skin, white masks.
 New York: Grove Press.
 (Selection.)

+See also:

 - Gilroy, Paul.
 2012.
 The Black Atlantic as a Counterculture of Modernity.
 In The Black Atlantic: Modernity and Double Consciousness.
 1-40.
 New York: Verso.